The topology of closed manifolds with quasi-constant sectional curvature

 Let us further consider the hyperbolic Gauss map $G:T\mathbb H_{\kappa}^{n+1}\to S^n$ which sends the pair $(p,v)$, where $p\in \mathbb H_{\kappa}^{n+1}, v\in T_p\mathbb H_{\kappa}^{n+1}$ to the point at infinity to which the geodesic issued from $p$ in direction $v$ will reach the boundary.
 Here $S^n$ is identified with the boundary at infinity $\partial\mathbb H_{\kappa}^{n+1}$ of the hyperbolic space.

-\begin{proposition} Suppose that $H+\kappa >0$, $N+\kappa>0$.
-The composition $F=G\circ \hat{f}:\widetilde{M}\to S^n$ is an immersion.
-Moreover the flat conformal structure defined by the $1$-QC metric on $M$ is the one given by the developing map $F$ and the holonomy homomorphism $\rho$. \end{proposition} \begin{proof} The first part follows from the fact that $f(\widetilde{M})$ is locally convex, when $H+\kappa >0$, $N+\kappa >0$.
-Moreover, by the same argument as above (for $n\geq 2$) the immersion $F$ is equivariant with respect to the same homomorphism $\rho:\pi_1(M)\to SO(n+1,1)$ as above, but this time interpreting $SO(n+1,1)$ as the group of M\"obius (conformal) transformations of the sphere.
-It follows that the conformally flat structure on $M$ is actually given by the developing map $F$ and the holonomy homomorphism $\rho$. \end{proof}
+\begin{proposition} Suppose that $H+\kappa >0$, $N+\kappa>0$ and $n\geq 3$.
+The composition $D_{\infty}=G\circ \hat{f}:\widetilde{M}\to S^n$ is an immersion.
+Moreover the flat conformal structure defined by the $1$-QC metric on $M$ is the one given by the developing map $F$ and the holonomy homomorphism $\rho$. \end{proposition} \begin{proof} If $H+\kappa >0$ and $N+\kappa >0$, then $f(\widetilde{M})$ is infinitesimally convex, namely the eigenvalues of its second fundamental form are positive.
+According to a well-known result of Bishop (see \cite{Bi}) $f(\widetilde{M})$ is locally convex.
+This implies that $D_{\infty}$ is an immersion.
+Moreover, by the arguments above the immersion $F$ is equivariant with respect to the homomorphism $\rho:\pi_1(M)\to SO(n+1,1)$, this time interpreting $SO(n+1,1)$ as the group of M\"obius (conformal) transformations of the sphere.
+It follows that the conformally flat structure on $M$ is actually given by the developing map $D_{\infty}$ and the holonomy homomorphism $\rho$. \end{proof}